cstainsby/BioPathBackup/AWS/README.md

 Link to documentation on the [copilot tool and basic AWS concepts](https://aws.github.io/copilot-cli/docs/overview/)

+## Important Commands
+copilot has really good explanations how to use their commands

+Run: *copilot* to get a quick explanation of where to start

+The following commands I found to be super helpful when getting a nice description of whats going in each section of the AWS project
+- *copilot app show*
+- *copilot svc show*
+- *copilot env show*
+- *copilot pipeline show*

 ## File Overivew
 Within this directory we have
 1. **copilot dir** which is an auto-generated directory for aws copilot which is a tool which will be needed for more direct AWS infrastructure work.